 Nexus will collect the following personal data, dependent upon the financial service required:

 Name, address, contact telephone numbers, email address, bank statements, passport, council tax and utility bills, driving licence, benefit statements, shotgun licence, payslips, criminal record information, existing pension information, life cover information, investment information, details of assets and liabilities, health information – life policies and long term care information - annual expenditure and any other existing relevant policy details, family situation & dependants.

 Different variations of personal data are required for each product so we may not be required to collect all of the data listed above for all products or services.

 You directly provide Nexus with the personal data we collect by the following methods: original physical copies, scanned certified email copies, scanned certified postal copies, of relevant documents.

 Access to your personal data is permitted only for those Advisers & staff who require it to fulfil their responsibilities on your behalf.
-Your personal data will be initially processed by Nexus IFA Limited and/or Nexus Financial Planning who are both Appointed Representatives of In Partnership, a trading name of The Whitechurch Network Limited.
+Your personal data will be initially processed by the Advisers & staff of Nexus IFA Limited and/or Nexus Financial Planning, both firms are Appointed Representatives of In Partnership, a trading name of The Whitechurch Network Limited.
 Your personal data will be further processed by On-Line Partnership Group Limited on behalf of its subsidiary company The Whitechurch Network Limited who act as our Principal for regulatory purposes.
-All parties will process your personal data in accordance with the requirements of Data Protection Legislation.
+All parties who process your personal data will do so in accordance with the requirements of Data Protection Legislation.
 All parties are subject to information security training to enforce and communicate best practice when handling information.

 Though there are some legal exceptions, if we wish to process your personal data for any other unrelated purpose than those we have informed you about we will notify you.